Marketing

 Credits 3

 This course is designed around the analysis of international marketing competition in the foreign market context.
-The objectives of the course are to provide the student with the necessary background to evaluate foreign environments, to evaluate the influence of international marketing competition on the domestic marketing mix, and to design multinational business strategies.
+The objectives of the course are to provide students with the necessary background to evaluate foreign environments, to evaluate the influence of international marketing competition on the domestic marketing mix, and to design multinational business strategies.

 MK 468: Retail Merchandising and Design Management